libertasX/registration-and-login-form/README.md

 # registration_form
-with HTML/CSS and PHP and MySql
+with HTML/CSS and PHP and MySQL